Universal R\'enyi Entropy of Quasiparticle Excitations

 We then consider the double-interval case, as shown in the right panel of FIG.~\ref{subsystems}.
-In the extremely gapped limit, we calculated the analytical R\'enyi entropy in the single-particle, double-particle, and triple-particle states.
-The double-interval R\'enyi entropy in the single-particle state is the same as the universal result, while there are nontrivial additional contributions to the R\'enyi entropy in the double-particle and triple-particle states.
+In the extremely gapped limit, we calculated the analytical R\'enyi entanglement entropy power in the single-particle, double-particle, and triple-particle states.
+The double-interval R\'enyi entanglement entropy power in the single-particle state is the same as the universal result, while there are nontrivial additional contributions to the R\'enyi entanglement entropy power in the double-particle and triple-particle states.
 We compare the universal results, the ones with additional terms, and the numerical results in FIG.~\ref{fermionAA1A2}\red{(c)} and \ref{fermionAA1A2}\red{(d)}.
 There are perfect matches between the new results and the numerical ones.
-Especially, note that the universal double-interval R\'enyi entropy is independent of $y_1=\f{d_1}{L}$, however we see nontrivial dependence on $y_1$ for the new and the numerical results.
+Especially, note that the universal double-interval R\'enyi entanglement entropy power is independent of $y_1=\f{d_1}{L}$, however we see nontrivial dependence on $y_1$ for the new and the numerical results.